kneyghtchartboost/articles/getting-started.md

 - Do you want to show interstitials to earn money?
 Start a publishing campaign!
 - Do you want to acquire users from the Chartboost network?
 Start an advertising campaign!
 - Do you want to promote your own apps within your network?
 Start a cross promotion campaign!

+---

+# Next Steps

+- Test your integration
+- Deposit funds
+- Review Chartboost best practices
+- Use our API to collect data